dennislee22/spark-impala-AI/README.md

 ### <a name="toc_2"></a>3.
 Run PySpark Job in CDE to transform CSV into Iceberg Table in Impala

-1. The content of the raw data `cell_towers.csv` residing in the HDFS is shown as follows.
+1. The content of the raw data `cell_towers.csv` residing in the HDFS as shown below.
 Suppose the initial version of this csv file has 1440 rows.

 ```
 id,device_id,manufacturer,event_type,longitude,latitude,iot_signal_1,iot_signal_3,iot_signal_4,cell_tower_failure